 Cryptocurrencies as Digital Currency

 Cryptocurrencies are a type of digital currency that is secured by cryptography, which adds an extra layer of security and anonymity to transactions—and tackles the problem of “double spend” (the possibility of spending the same unit of digital currency twice).
 Cryptocurrencies aren’t controlled or created by a central authority, are held in digital wallets, and are sent from peer to peer on decentralized exchanges, using a blockchain ledger that keeps track of all transactions.
-Examples of popular cryptocurrencies include Bitcoin, Ethereum, Litecoin, and Ripple.
+Examples of popular cryptocurrency types include Bitcoin, Ethereum, Litecoin, and Ripple.

 One reason cryptocurrencies were created was as a response to the way current fiat currencies operate.
 Rather than being created and issued by a company or government, cryptocurrencies are mined using decentralized computational methods and algorithms.
 Certain cryptocurrencies, such as Bitcoin, have a predetermined amount of ‘coins’ that will ever be available in the market.